zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 Rather than having an explicit task, the idea is to maximize similarity of features of similar images.
 This simply means, collecting data samples which represent similar information and having a loss that minimizes distance between their feature representations.

 Just doing this causes the feature representations to collapse, i.e., all data just points to the same representation.
-To prevent this, negative samples (having distict representation) are introduced, which act as a relative contrast to the positive samples (having similar representation).
+To prevent this, negative samples (having distinct representation) are introduced, which act as a relative contrast to the positive samples (having similar representation).

 #### Contrastive learning